NanotechPikachu/aoi.mongodb/README.md

 |  `$setMessageMVar` | `$setMessageVar` | `$setMessageMVar[varname;value;messageId?]` |
 |  `$setUserMVar` | `$setUserVar` | `$setUserMVar[varname;value;userId?;guildId?]` |
 |  `$setChannelMVar` | `$setChannelVar` | `$setChannelMVar[varname;value;channelId?]` |

+### Add-on Functions

+> `$mongoArray` -> A function for performing Array functions "push" and "pull".

+Syntax: `$mongoArray[varname;value;action;varType;id?]`

+Action - push / pull
+varType - user / globaluser / guild / global / message / channel
+id - default null(or depending on varType default will be auto added).
+If you want to use vars which has 2 params like user(which supports guildId and userId) use like - if "user" -> userId:guildId

+Note: You need to initialize the var by running `$get{varType}MVar[varname;id;id(if any)]` once before running this function else it will error.